Call now in confidence immediate help & advice 24/7

 With this comes the action of using the substance in order to manage the stressor which in the case of addiction is the withdrawal period.

-In North Lincolnshire alone between 2019-2020, 495 people entered rehab treatment for drug or alcohol addiction.
+In North Lincolnshire alone between 2019-2020, 495 people entered drug and alcohol rehab treatment for drug or alcohol addiction.
 Unfortunately, for many, living with addiction becomes an impossible way of life and can lead to exhaustion, feelings of low self-worth, loneliness and suicidal thoughts.

 The following crime statistics indicate just how severe the need for effective drug and alcohol rehab in Lincolnshire is: